Knowledge base

 - Send it to the email address of your choice.

-- Complete the transfer by selecting one of the Organizations linked to your user account, and the selected product will be transferred there:
+- Complete the transfer by selecting one of the Organizations to which your user is attached, and the selected product will be transferred:

-For a one-time transfer, you can also go directly to the dashboard of the product in question and click Manage (example in the image below).
-However, since this menu is not always available, it is better to use the first method above, which also allows for batch transfers:
+In the case of transfer punctual you can also go directly to the dashboard of the product concerned and click on Manage (example on the image below) however this menu is not always present it is better to prefer the first method above which allows in addition Batch transfer:

-Refer to this other guide about Jelastic Cloud.
+Be aware of this other guide concerning Jelastic Cloud.

-- Click here to access the Organization that will receive the product(s) (the user must have administrative rights).
+- Click here in order to gain access to the Organization that is to receive the product(s) (the user must have administrative rights).

-- Execute the link obtained in the first step above.
+- Run the link obtained in the first step above.

-- Click the Receive Product(s) button (if the button is not clickable, make sure to select the Organization).
+- Click on the button Receipt of products (If the button is not clickable, make sure you have selected the Organization).

-If needed, you can create a new Organization to receive products.
+If necessary, you can creating a new Organization to receive products.

-This guide makes it possible to make a diagnosis of your Streaming Radio in order to find the origin of possible problems, causes of disconnections etc.
+This guide makes it possible to make a diagnosis of your Streaming Radio in order to find the origin of possible problems, causes of disconnection, etc.

 Preamble